-Are you looking for the perfect drawing kit for beginners?
-Well, the right material for drawing is exactly what is available in your home.
-Expensive materials only prevent you from drawing freely, because you think about not wanting to waste the good stuff.
-Especially in the beginning it is important not to put any additional hurdles in your way.
+There is no need to look for a perfect drawing kit for beginners when picking up this hobby for the first time.
+The right supplies to start drawing are exactly what is available in your home.
+Expensive pencils or papers only prevent you from drawing freely, because you think about not making any mistakes to not waste the good stuff.
+Especially in the beginning, it is important not to put any additional hurdles in your way.

 Drawing paper should primarily be one thing: Plain!
-We don’t even think about using checkered or lined paper, because that is meant for writing and not for drawing.
+You should not even think about using checkered or lined paper, because that is meant for writing and not for drawing.